-The first step in many security practices guidelines is to identify all the systems on the network.
-There are several methods that can be used for this purpose, such as actively sending PING messages to each host, identifying hosts from log entries, and passive listening.
-The Host Discovery report provides an easy method of tracking host counts and detection methods.
+The first step in many security practice guidelines is to identify all the systems on the network.
+There are several methods to identify hosts, such as port scans, monitoring logs and passively monitoring TCP communications.
+This report provides an easy method of tracking host counts and detection methods.

-SecurityCenter uses active scanning and agent scanning to interactively communicate with targets on the network.
-Both active scanning and agent scanning use the Nessus vulnerability scanner to craft packets and send said packets to remote hosts.
-One of the types of messages that is sent is a Packet Internet Groper (PING), which uses the Internet Control Message Protocol (ICMP) to send an “Echo Request” to a host.
+Tenable.sc uses active scanning and agent scanning to interactively communicate with targets on the network.
+Both active scanning and agent scanning use the Tenable Nessus vulnerability scanner to craft packets and send said packets to remote hosts.
+One type of message that can be sent is a Packet Internet Gopher (PING), which uses Internet Control Message Protocol (ICMP) to send an “Echo Request” to a host.
 The remote host sends an “Echo Reply” for each request received.
 The content of the echo reply varies based on OS implementation, but the exact same payload must be returned to the host that sent the echo request.
-Nessus uses Plugin ID 10180 (Ping the remote host) to discover hosts on the network.
-A second method of host detection uses Plugin ID 19506 (Nessus Scan Information), which contains a summary of the scan parameters, time to complete the scan, and other useful information.
+The process uses Plugin ID 10180 (Ping the remote host) to discover hosts on the network.
+Another method of host detection uses Plugin ID 19506 (Nessus Scan Information), which contains a summary of the scan parameters, time to complete scan and other useful information.
 In many cases both plugins 10180 and 19506 will be present, but in some cases 10180 may not be present due to environmental variables.
-To accurately detect systems discovered using active plugins, ensure both 10180 and 19506 are selected in the element filter.
+To accurately detect systems discovered using active plugins, ensure both 10180 and 19506 are selected.

-SecurityCenter Continuous View (CV) supports active scan data collected using Nessus, but information can also be collected using host data or passive listening.
-Host data is gathered by the Log Correlation Engine (LCE) to monitor different data sources such as NetFlow, firewall logs, host logs, and other log types of TCP communications.
-For each TCP communication event, not related to TASL events, that is discovered a new plugin 800000 (Host Discovered) is created.
+Tenable's Tenable.sc Continuous View (Tenable.sc CV) utilizes active scan data collected from Nessus, but data can also be collected using host data from the Tenable Log Correlation Engine (LCE) or passive listening.
+Tenable LCE host data is gathered by LCE’s ability to monitor different data sources such as NetFlow, firewall logs, host logs and other log types of TCP communications.
+For each TCP communication event discovered that is not related to a TASL event, the IP address from the event is recorded with plugin 800000 (Host Discovered).
 The discovered IP addresses must be part of the Internal Host setting and any logs must indicate that a connection is established.
-Passive listening uses the Passive Vulnerability Scanner (PVS) to detect new devices using plugin 12 (Host TTL Discovered).
-PVS identifies hosts if they are part of the monitored range configured in PVS, and if the IP address is found in either the source or destination field within the IP packet.
+Passive listening uses the Tenable Nessus Network Monitor (NNM) to detect new devices using plugin 12 (Host TTL Discovered).
+NNM identifies hosts if they are part of the monitored range configured within NNM and if the IP address is found in either the source or destination field within the IP packet.

-The report is available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
-The report can be easily located in the SecurityCenter Feed under the category Discovery & Detection.
+This report is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards and assets.
+The report can be easily located in the Tenable.sc Feed under the category Discovery & Detection.
 The report requirements are: